 Each customer is unique, so overall cost of earning a high-performance endorsement will vary.
 Training cost is directly tied to completion time because instruction and aircraft rental are billed by the hour.
 Jet Air Group does not offer fixed-price “guaranteed” training programs.

 A candidate utilizing Jet Air’s Cirrus SR22 for high-performance airplane training should budget $1,500 to $2,000 to earn the endorsement.
 We also provide training in customer-owned aircraft.
 Several companies and organizations offer flight training scholarships.
 Financing is available to qualified customers through Pilot Finance and other companies offering aviation loans.
-Students enrolled in the aviation program at Lakeland College may be eligible for financial aid.

 How to Get Started in Earning your High-Performance Endorsement

 You can start earning your high-performance airplane endorsement with Jet Air Group as soon as it’s convenient for you.
 Please contact us if you’d like to make an appointment to meet with an instructor.
 We can help you obtain training materials and set up a schedule.
 Getting started is easy – all you have to do is give us a call at 920-494-2669.

 - Discovery Flights

 - Aircraft Rental Fleet